 One ramification of the Headlee Amendment is the differentiation of state and local taxes.
 Section 26, of Article IX, of the 1963 Constitution placed a limit on the growth of total state revenues.

-For the purposes of this document, in addition to the categorization by tax type, CRC has divided taxes according to which level of government actually levies the tax, recognizing that all taxing authority ultimately comes from the state.
+In addition to the categorization by tax type, this Outline has divided taxes according to which level of government actually levies the tax, recognizing that all taxing authority ultimately comes from the state.
 If the levy of a tax requires local action, it is considered a local tax.
 All other taxes are considered state taxes.
 State taxes are most directly affected by this limitation.
 Specifically, the question of which taxes are state-levied is significant in calculating the ratio later spelled out in this section.
 While local taxes are not affected by this limitation directly, the drafters of the Headlee Amendment considered the possibility that one means of evading this restriction would be to pass functions to local government.
 Section 25 of Article IX, provided for such a possibility by providing that

 Some taxes are very clearly state taxes.
 These taxes are levied on a statewide basis, uniform across all taxpayers, and the revenues from these taxes are deposited into state funds to finance state government activities.
 For other taxes the distinction is not so clear.
 Some taxes are state taxes levied for local purposes.
 The Airport Parking Excise Tax for instance, is levied only on the parking facilities in and around the Detroit Metropolitan Wayne County Airport and the majority of the revenues are used to support primarily local functions, such as general assistance to the City of Romulus and indigent health care in Wayne County.
 Even though the majority of the revenues are used for seemingly local purposes, this tax is considered a state tax.